Vinniciuslopes/love-running/README.md

 - I confirmed that the navigation, header, home, gallery and signup form are readable and easy to understand.
 - I have confirmed that the form works: require entries in every field, will only accept an email in the email field, and the submit button works.

 ### Validator Testing

 - HTML
-    - No erros returned when passing through th official W£C validator
+  - There was erros an error on html lang= en-us, when passing through the official W3C validator
 - CSS

-    - No erros were found when passing through trough the official (jigsaw) validator
+  - There was an error found when passing through through the official (jigsaw) validator